Do I Qualify for NJ Pregnancy Medicaid?

 Each additional member

 Only an ultrasound can detect and document twins or triplets.
 At Solutions Health & Pregnancy Center, we provide this service free to women.
-A short trip to our licensed medical facility could save you a bundle.

 Add Other Family Members

-You determine your household size based on how you intend to file income taxes for the current tax year.
+You determine your household size based on how you intend to file income taxes for the current year.

 - Tax Filer: yourself, spouse, plus dependents (unborn babies included)